 Cornelius Garner is busy.
-Between his three boys, full-time job and efforts in helping his wife build her own business, you’d think that running a business through RVshare wouldn’t be feasible.
+Between his three boys, full-time job, and efforts in helping his wife build her own business, you’d think that running a business through RVshare wouldn’t be feasible.
 Especially with two RVs.
 Especially since those RVs are located hundreds of miles apart in different parts of the huge state of Texas.
-Especially because he’s turning rentals around in a few hour’s notice.
+Especially because he’s turning rentals around on a few hours’ notice.

 Below, you’ll get a look at the evolution of Cornelius’ lucrative, busy business and read his sage guidance on how best to keep your rentals running smoothly.
 He acknowledges that bumps will come along the way, like with any business, but offers the best ways to handle them and recruit new and regular customers.

 What Brought Cornelius Garner to the RV World

 Let’s start by talking about your history as an RVer.
 How long have you been camping and RVing?

 Cornelius: My wife and I purchased our RV back in 2008.
 We were going on a trip to North Carolina, and we were living in Fort Polk, Louisiana.
 We decided to purchase after looking and seeing how expensive renting [an RV] was, so we bought it and [took] our trip.

 Did you take more trips, or did you immediately begin renting your RV?

 Cornelius: We came back, and [the RV] just sat and sat.
 When we first purchased the RV, we thought that we would use it a lot more, but my wife likes staying in hotels.
 So finally, after a couple of years, we decided to sell it.

 I took it to an RV consignment shop, and the lady said, “I could rent it for you.”
 I was a little skeptical about renting it, how much I could make.
 [But] we did that, and it was a little bit profitable.
 They were taking 50%, and I was paying for everything — all the maintenance, and they were charging me the credit card fees.
 It was a good deal for them and a horrible deal for me.